rackerlabs/genestack/docs/openstack-object-storage-swift.md

 Date: Thu, 23 Jan 2014 21:51:41 GMT
 ```

-> [!NOTE]
->
+!!! note

-> This next-most current version carries with it any metadata last set on it.
+      This next-most current version carries with it any metadata last set on it.
 If want to completely remove an object and you have five versions of it, you must **DELETE** it five times.

 **Example Using `X-History-Location`**